aubreyjonescreatives/react-node-full-stack-app/ReadMe.md

 2. Install Docker for the graphql database.
 3. Create a MongoDB account.
 4. Create a .env file in the main project folder.
-5. Make sure your .gitignore file ignores all env files with wild card * before and after .env to ignore all env files
+5. The .gitignore file already ignores all of the .env files
 5. Add your mongodb connection string to the .env file using DB_CONN_STRING as the string variable.
 6. Add PORT=5050 to your .env file as my PopularGames.js uses this
 7. Run these scripts from the main package.json file in this order: